Wall-crossing of universal Brill-Noether classes: Combinatorial aspects of wall Crossing

 \subsection{The case of ``good'' hyperplanes.}

-In this section, we fix a hyperplane $H=H(i,t,S;k)$ that satisfies $S^c\neq \emptyset$.
+In this subsection, we fix a stability hyperplane $H=H(i,t,S;k)$ that satisfies $S^c\neq \emptyset$.
 In this case, we prove that the corresponding exceptional vine curves loci in the compactified universal Jacobian have pairwise empty intersections.
-The main result of this section is:
+The main result here is: